eliark/Arch-install-script/README.md

 sudo ./strap-in

 ##(this is full auto. just make sure that the partition that you want arch installed to is mounted at /mnt)
 # then
+sudo arch-chroot /mnt
+# then
 sudo ./install-me
 ##(but first open this script, search for and change all entries of "eli" to your username. then save & run it.)
+##(when this is finnished vanilla arch is installed.
 # then run
 sudo ./arch1
 ##(this gives you the ability to customize your arch the way you want it. explore, and enjoy.)